Skip to content

 Localhost

+To be able to manage the server where Coolify is running on, the docker container of Coolify should reach the host server through SSH.
 You can use localhost as a server where all your resources are running, but it is not recommended as high server usage could prevent to use Coolify.

-You can use our Cloud version, so you only need a server for your resources.
 You will get a few other things included with the cloud version, like free email notifications, s3 storage, etc based on your subscription plan.

 Remote Server